beliu/P3_Advanced_Lane_Finding/writeup.md

     return left_curverad, right_curverad
 ```

 In order to calculate the vehicle position with respect to the lane center, I used the x values of the left and right lane curves at the bottom of the image to calculate the average between the two.
 I then subtracted this number from the center of the image, which is 640.
 Then, I multiply it by a factor to convert the number from pixels to meters.
 Finally, if the number is negative, I say that the vehicle is to the left of center.
 Otherwise, it is to the right of center.
+The code for this is from lines 684 to 687 of p3_submission.py.

 ```
 # Calculate the point midway between the lanes at the bottom of the image